TEAMMATES/teammates/docs/getting-started.md

 - Java
 - Angular/TypeScript

-## Step 1: Fork and Clone the Repository
+## 1: Fork and Clone the Repository

 1. Install Git.
-2. Fork the project repository at [github.com/TEAMMATES/teammates](https://github.com/TEAMMATES/teammates) and clone your fork locally.
+2. Fork the [TEAMMATES Repository] [github.com/TEAMMATES/teammates](https://github.com/TEAMMATES/teammates) on Github and clone your fork locally.
 3. Add the main repository as a remote and fetch it:

 ```sh